Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Introduction

 Suppose $0<\Omega<\Omega^*$ is fixed, Lewin-Nam-Rougerie \cite{Lewin} and Guo-Luo-Yang \cite{GLY} studied the existence and concentrating behavior of ground state solutions for \eqref{GP-1} with $N=2$.
-Moreover, Guo and his collaborators \cite{GLY,GLP2} also proved the uniqueness and non-existence of vortices for ground state solutions of \eqref{GP-1} in the case where $V(x)=|x|^2$ and $N=2$.
+Moreover, Guo and his collaborators \cite{GLY,GLP2} also proved the uniqueness and nonexistence of vortices for ground state solutions of \eqref{GP-1} for the case where $V(x)=|x|^2$ and $N=2$.
 While for $ \Omega>\Omega^*$, there is no ground state solution of \eqref{GP-1}, see \cite{GLY}.
-As for $\Omega=\Omega^*$, the existence and nonexistence of normalized solutions for \eqref{GP-1} are complicated, see \cite{GLP2}, which depend strongly on the shape of $V(x)$ and the value of $a>0$.
-It should be pointed out that the existing works mentioned above mainly use the variational approaches to analyze \eqref{GP-1}.
+As for $\Omega=\Omega^*$, the existence and nonexistence of normalized solutions for \eqref{GP-1} are more complicated, see \cite{GLP2}, which depend strongly on the shape of $V(x)$ and the value of $a>0$.
+It should be pointed out that the existing works mentioned above were mainly studied through the variational approaches.

-In order to study the equation \eqref{GP-1} at arbitrarily large rotational speed $\Om>0$, physicists (cf. \cite{Fett}) usually replace the harmonic potential \eqref{hampot} by the stiffer anharmonic potential of the form
+In order to study the equation \eqref{GP-1} at arbitrarily large rotational speed $\Om>0$, physicists (cf. \cite{Fett}) usually replace the harmonic potential \eqref{hampot} by the following stiffer anharmonic potential

-Anharmonic trapping potentials of the type \eqref{ahm} were achieved experimentally in \cite{Bret,Bret2}, where the quadratic trapping potential was modified by superimposing a blue detuned laser beam to the magnetic trap holding the atoms, see also\cite{Fett2,R1,Lun2,Af1} and the references therein.
+Anharmonic trapping potentials of the type \eqref{ahm} were achieved experimentally in \cite{Bret,Bret2}, where the quadratic trapping potential was modified (cf. \cite{Fett2,R1,Lun2,Af1}) by superimposing a blue detuned laser beam to the magnetic trap holding the atoms.

 Motivated by above mentioned works \cite{BoN,GLY,LPWY,Fett}, in this paper we shall mainly study the normalized solutions of \eqref{GP-1} under the following anharmonic trap

 where $0\leq\Om<\infty$ is fixed.
 We remark that the critical rotational speed $\Om^*$ defined in (\ref{Omega}) satisfies $\Om^*=\infty$ under the assumption (\ref{pot}).
 By choosing the anharmonic trap \eqref{pot}, the equation \eqref{GP-1} can be equivalently rewritten as the following form